 Both cuts of beef were just under four pounds with the brisket being comprised mostly of the flat with a little bit of point.
 This was an awesome “side by side” and I learned a lot!

-I seasoned the chuck and brisket the same with my kicked up beef rub:
+I seasoned the chuck and brisket the same and used a kicked up beef rub:

 Kicked Up Beef Rub for Chuck and Brisket

-Both cuts went onto my kettle and were smoked at about 275F with a little bit of cherry wood for smoke.
+I smoked the pot roast and the brisket on a Weber kettle at about 275F with a little bit of cherry wood for smoke.

 The cook was pretty straight forward.
 The beef was smoked for four hours until it stalled out at 162F then wrapped tightly in foil and powered through for two more hours until it was probe tender at about 205F internal.